God's Perfect Plan

 A Request From Another Source: Our pastor decided he wanted a new Parish logo, and a branding guideline for all Parish communications.
 He convened a day long retreat of the major committees and councils of the parish and charged them with creating a parish statement.
 I was recruited to observe the retreat and create a new logo based on the results of the retreat.
 "Called by Christ, Growing in Faith, Serving with Love" evolved from the meeting.
 We arrived at a logo, that is basically a graphic representation of our Church Tower and I am informed by the Pastor that I am now on the Parish Communications Committee.
 Not asked, simply informed in such a way that I cannot refuse.

 Apparently God now feels I am sufficiently ready.
 In the fall of 2009 Michael Cumby arrived at our parish for a three day mission of talks about the Catholic Faith.
-He is a former Baptist Pastor, converted to Catholicism, whose mission is to tour the world, explaining the faith to believers and non-believers alike.
+He is a former Charismatic Episcopal Priest, converted to Catholicism, whose mission is to tour the world, explaining the faith to believers and non-believers alike.
 He explains the teachings of the church and their basis in scripture, which for me and most other Protestants is extremely important since we generally put all our stock in the Bible.
-Towards the end of the third day he moves into his grand finally, the Eucharist.
+Towards the end of the third day he moves into his grand finale, the Eucharist.
 And BANG!
-Finally, after forty five years of nudges, taps and outright devastating beatings, I got the message.
-I understood the transfiguration, the need for reconciliation and a clean spirit to receive the perfect body and blood of our Savior.
+After thirty-seven years of nudges, taps and outright devastating beatings, I got the message.
+I understood the transubstantiation, the need for reconciliation and a clean spirit to receive the perfect body and blood of our Savior.
 I get the scriptural reference to "This IS my body; this IS my blood."
 It came to me in a wave of perfect understanding that with a physical feeling of quiet and peace washed over me and instantly filled me with the Holy Spirit and a perfect resolve.

 I walked out of the church, shook the hand of Mr. Cumby and told him (in front of my astonished wife) that he had convinced me, removed the final obstacle, helped me see the complete and final holy teaching of the Catholic Church, and that I was going to be confirmed.
 He was a gracious man and he kept in contact with me, answering questions and generally showing interest in my conversion through e-mail during the entire process.
 I went to our pastor, (the one who had drafted me into the communications committee) informed him of my decision and enrolled in the RCIA class already underway.